andrewyen64/HackerRank/README.md

-# HackerRank Practice
+# HackerRank

-Refreshing some coding and JavaScript skills with some practice problems, provided by HackerRank.
+Reviewing previous JavaScript concepts while learning new algorithms with some practice problems, provided by HackerRank.